NayilRArana/FamilyLogger/README.md

 ## Highlights

 The main method is heavily based on the code in the readme for the repository of the API that I used to make this (https://github.com/fabriciorissetto/KeystrokeAPI).
-I did add a little functionality; I displayed the date at the top of the console window.
+I did add a little functionality; the current date is displyed at the top of the console window.
+A new function was made to facilitate this.

 ## Built With